ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 2. Move to Category.

-    From the **Properties** panel, custom properties can be moved to a category.
+    From the **Properties** window, custom properties can be moved to a category.
 Right click on the custom property to be moved, select **Move To Category**, and select the category.

     ![!Move to Category](../img/CustomProperties/MoveToCategory.png){: .center loading="lazy" }

 ### Rename or Delete Category

-Renaming or deleting categories can be done from the options panel from the **Properties** panel.
+Renaming or deleting categories can be done from the options panel from the **Properties** window.

 ![!Rename or Delete Category](../img/CustomProperties/RenameDeleteCategory.png){: .center loading="lazy" }